Marzouq Al-Ghanim

-Marzouq Ali Mohammed Al-Ghanim (مرزوق علي محمد ثنيان الغانم, born 3 November 1968, Abdullah Al-Salem, Kuwait) is a former speaker of the Kuwaiti National Assembly, representing the second district.
+Marzouq Ali Mohammed Al-Ghanim (مرزوق علي محمد ثنيان الغانم, born 3 November 1968) is a former speaker of the Kuwaiti National Assembly, representing the second district.
 Al-Ghanim earned a BSc in mechanical engineering from Seattle University and worked for Boubyan Petrochemical Company before being elected to the National Assembly in 2006.
 He is the son of Ali al-Ghanim and Faiza al-Kharafi.

-He was elected as Speaker in 2013.
+He was elected Speaker in 2013.

-Family Background
+Family background

 Marzouq Al-Ghanim is part of the Al-Ghanim family, which is historically dominant in Kuwait and Bahrain.
 Ethnically, the Al-Ghanim family are part of the Bani Utub federation which originally founded Kuwait.
 The Bani Utub elite includes the Al Sabah ruling family.
 Marzouq Al-Ghanim's father, Ali Mohammed Thunayan Al-Ghanim is the chairman of Ali Alghanim & Sons Company, a multi-line conglomerate which includes the BMW and Land Rover car dealership in Kuwait, and is formerly the chairman of the Kuwait Chamber of Commerce and Industry.
 His paternal uncle, Fouad Mohammed Thunayan Alghanim, is chairman of Fouad Alghanim & Sons Group of Companies, a multi-line conglomerate consisting of a number of fully and partly owned subsidiary companies based in the U.S., Europe, Africa and the Middle East.
-Marzouq Al-Ghanim's mother, Faiza Al-Kharafi, is a former proctor of Kuwait University and heir to the M. A. Kharafi & Sons conglomerate.
+Marzouq Al-Ghanim's mother, Faiza Al-Kharafi, is a former rector of Kuwait University and heir to the M. A. Kharafi & Sons conglomerate.
 His maternal uncle, Jassem Al-Kharafi was speaker of the Kuwait National Assembly for 12 years.
 He has three sons and a daughter, the eldest being Ali.